ranguba/groonga-client/README.md

 ## Usage

 Grooga-client handles protocol transparently, so there is only one difference between HTTP and GQTP examples.

-If you want to use HTTP, specify correct port number to `:port` and `:protocol => :http` as parameters of `open` method.

-If you want to use GQTP, specify correct port number to `:port` and `:protocol => :gqtp` as parameters of `open` method.
+It's `:protocol` parameter value of `Groonga::Client.open`.
+It's `:http` for HTTP and `:gqtp` for GQTP.

 ### HTTP